thecartercenter/nemo-docs/content/formsquestions/formsquestions.rst

 .. image:: hint-android.png
   :alt: hint Android

-Read-Only Text
+Read-Only
 --------------

 The NEMO/ELMO development team is working on a read-only question type.
 In the meantime, you can still create read-only text on your form (ODK forms only).
 To create read-only text:

-- Create a text question
+- Create a :guilabel:`Text` question.
-- Enter the read-only text in the question's title
+- Enter the read-only text in the question's :guilabel:`Title`.
-- Enter a default value (value does not matter, as it will be read-only)
+- Enter a :guilabel:`Default value` (value does not matter, as it will be read-only).
-- Select the read-only option.
+- Select the :guilabel:`Read-only` option.
 The read-only option will only appear if there is a default value.

 .. image:: read-only.png
    :alt: read-only option